 Continuing Care for a Stable Recovery

-Going through a medical detox and rehab program will launch recovery, but not sustain sobriety on its own.
+Going through a residential detox and rehab program will launch recovery, but not sustain sobriety on its own.
 Following treatment, ongoing weekly therapy sessions and involvement in a local recovery support group can help sustain recovery long-term.
 By accessing continuing care services, the individual in early recovery will be provided with important sources of support.
 These include:

-- Sober living.
 Involves a short stay in drug and alcohol-free housing.
 Drug and alcohol testing and house management help deter relapse.
 Sober living is an excellent option for those who do not have a supportive home environment.

-- Recovery community.
 Attending and participating in a recovery community offers social support and opportunities to make new sober friendships.

-- Outpatient therapy.
 Having a supportive outpatient therapist can offer needed input in early recovery when encountering challenges to sobriety.

 Lifestyle modifications are also beneficial to the individual in alcohol recovery.
 Integrating regular exercise and a healthy diet help improve overall mental and physical wellness, which further support life in recovery.